Beauceron

 Beauceron Temperament

 Although they look intimidating, Beaucerons are not aggressive.
 When they do run up to people, it’s to greet them enthusiastically.
-(HELLO!
-HOW ARE YOU?
-WE’RE SO GLAD YOU’RE HERE!)
-However, Beaucerons are protective of their families and can be effective guard dogs when needed.
+However, Beaucerons can be trained to be effective guard dogs when needed.

 Beaucerons have a strong prey drive, so they may not be the best pet for homes with cats or small dogs.
 But early socialization can certainly help with other dogs and cats in the home.
 But even around other dogs, you’ll want to supervise them, since they can be a little bossy when they play.